 Q: How do I migrate my existing AWS KMS master keys to use FIPS 140-2 validated HSMs?

-All master keys in AWS KMS regardless of their creation date or origin are automatically protected using FIPS 140-2 validated HSMs.
+All master keys in AWS KMS regardless of their creation date or origin are automatically protected using HSMs that have been validated under FIPS 140-2, or are in the process of being validated.
 No action is required on your part to use the FIPS 140-2 validated HSMs.

 Q: Which AWS regions have FIPS 140-2 validated HSMs?

 FIPS 140-2 validated HSMs are available in all AWS regions where AWS KMS is offered.

 Q: What is the difference between the FIPS 140-2 validated endpoints and the FIPS 140-2 validated HSMs in AWS KMS?

 AWS KMS is a two-tier service.
 The API endpoints receive client requests over an HTTPS connection using only TLS ciphersuites that support perfect forward secrecy.
 These API endpoints authenticate and authorize the request before passing the request for a cryptographic operation to the AWS KMS HSMs or your AWS CloudHSM cluster if you’re using the KMS custom key store feature.

 Q: How do I make API requests to AWS KMS using the FIPS 140-2 validated endpoints?